pqcsf/falcon-sign-js/api.md

 Kernel
 ---
-The kernel is the interface to the algorithm and contains the following methods.
+### The kernel is the interface to the algorithm and contains the following methods.

 	const Kernel = await getKernel('falcon512_n3_v1');

 #### `Kernel.genkey(genkeySeed?: Uint8Array): { genkeySeed: Uint8Array, pk: Uint8Array, sk: Uint8Array } | undefined`
+Generate key pair, if the input genkeySeed is not empty, then use genkeySeed to generate key pair, otherwise use random genkeySeed to generate it.

 #### `Kernel.publicKeyCreate(sk: Uint8Array): Uint8Array | undefined`
+Generate public key using private key

 #### `Kernel.sign(message: Uint8Array | string, sk: Uint8Array, salt?: Uint8Array)): Uint8Array | undefined`
+Create a Falcon signature.
+If the salt is empty, generate it randomly

 #### `Kernel.verify(signMsg: Uint8Array, message: Uint8Array, pk: Uint8Array) : boolean`
+Verify a Falcon signature.

-There are also the following members
+### There are also the following members.

 #### `Kernel.algid`
+Name of the algorithm

 #### `Kernel.genkeySeedByte`
+Number of bytes of key generation seeds.

 #### `Kernel.skByte`
+Number of private key bytes.

 #### `Kernel.pkByte`
+Number of public key bytes.

 #### `Kernel.signByte`
+Number of signature bytes.

 #### `Kernel.signSaltByte`
+Number of bytes of signature's random salt.

 #### `Kernel.signNonceByte`
+Number of bytes of signature's random nonce.
+It is part of the random salt.